BernieO/calcardbackup/README.md

 If you want to use the included encryption possibility, be aware that:
 - the files are encrypted by Gnupg, AES256 with the passphrase given in a separate file
 - the passphrase is stored in a file.
 Other users with access to the server might be able to see the password.
 - `calcardbackup` is designed to run without user interaction, so there can't be a rock solid encryption.
-The offered one should be sufficiont in most cases though.
+The offered one should be sufficient in most cases though.
-- if you need rock solid encryption, don't let `calcardbackup` encrypt the file.
-Instead encrypt the backup youself.
+- if you need rock solid encryption, don't let `calcardbackup` encrypt the backup.
+Instead encrypt it youself.

 ## Interested in more details?

-Find more details here (sorry, currently only in german):
+Find a little more background information here (sorry, only in german):
 [Blog article about calcardbackup](https://bob.gatsmas.de/articles/calcardbackup-kalender-und-adressbuchbackup-von-owncloud-nextcloud)